 - Developmental coursework indicated by course placement test results must be completed prior to application to the Medical Assistant program.

 - Any Request for Exemption to Admission Requirements/Appeal Selection Decision petitions must be submitted to the Admissions Office prior to the application deadline.
-Please refer to the information and application booklet available in Admissions, Counseling, Career, and Advising Center, and online for more information.
+Please refer to the Medical Assistant Application Booklet.

 Potential Job Titles